Ele-lin/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+GitHub is the largest web service for hosting IT projects and their joint development.

 ## Question 15